-- Complete a cadre of diverse courses to meet the qualifications for employment in a chosen health science field and/or entrance into graduate school. - Develop skills and competencies necessary to provide strong leadership in a health science profession. - Articulate ethical, legal, political, and social issues related to the provision of healthcare to a diverse population. - Apply elements of research and evidence-based practice to issues impacting healthcare.
+- Complete a cadre of diverse courses to meet the qualifications for employment in a chosen health science field and/or entrance into graduate school. - Develop skills and competencies necessary to provide strong leadership in a health science profession.

-- Implement principles of advocacy and critical thinking necessary to address healthcare needs in a diverse society. - Demonstrate the acquisition of knowledge related to health sciences developed from a strong, interdisciplinary foundation.
+- Articulate ethical, legal, political, and social issues related to the provision of healthcare to a diverse population. - Apply elements of research and evidence-based practice to issues impacting healthcare. - Implement principles of advocacy and critical thinking necessary to address healthcare needs in a diverse society. - Demonstrate the acquisition of knowledge related to health sciences developed from a strong, interdisciplinary foundation.

-Take all of the fellewing
+Take all of the following.

-HSC-1012 Professional Perspectives in 2

-Healthcare

 HSC-1013G Nutrition for Health 3

 Professionals

 HSC-3013 Healthcare Delivery 3

 HSC-4001 Senior Seminar for Health 1

 Sciences